CemraJC/clickfix/README.md

 ###Tame your mouse
 > GitHub Pages website for the ClickFix project

-Simple - powered by Jekyll, hosted by Github.
+Simple - powered by Jekyll, hosted by Github. <br>
-No domain name yet, unfortunately.
+For now, you can visit the project page at [clickfix.cf](http://clickfix.cf)

-Copyright 2016 Jason Cemra
+*Copyright 2016 Jason Cemra*

 ## [Download Clickfix](https:/cemrajc.github.io/clickfix/releases)

-# Todo

-* Add a nice parallax effect for the splash